 Our current Registrar, Dr Morris is in her final year of the 3 year GP Specialty Training Programme.

-Registrars are fully qualified doctors who have chosen to train to become GP’s and their work is supervised by our GP Trainers, Dr Bryan and Dr Fairley.
+Registrars are fully qualified doctors who have chosen to train to become GP’s and their work is supervised by our GP Trainers, Dr MacKenzie and Dr Gaw.
 Registrars come from diverse medical backgrounds so can sometimes be more experienced in a particular medical speciality than the average GP!

 Dr Zaid Al-Nakeeb